Sacramento Chapter 7 Bankruptcy Lawyer

 What Assets Can I Keep After Filing Chapter 7 Bankruptcy?

 In California, certain assets are exempt from being seized during the Chapter 7 bankruptcy process, allowing you to retain essential items for day-to-day living.
 California offers its own set of exemptions, such as the homestead exemption, which can protect equity in your home, and exemptions for vehicles, household items, and personal effects.
-Considering how these laws apply to your case is critical, which is why consulting with an experienced attorney like those at Stutz Law Office can provide clarity and help you ensure the maximum benefit from these exemptions.
+Considering how these laws apply to your case is critical, which is why consulting with an experienced attorney at Stutz Law Office can provide clarity and help you ensure the maximum benefit from these exemptions.

 How Long Does the Chapter 7 Bankruptcy Process Take in California?